morenoh149/interview_question_python/readme.md

 - Provide a link to display favorited movies.

-- Add bootstrap 4 and make sure the app works will on your phone.
+- Add bootstrap 4 and make sure the app works well on your phone.

 - The app should handle edgecases like searching for "   star  " or "blade run".

 #### Things we are looking for

 - Clear, simple code
-- Explanatory comments for beginners
+- Explanatory comments
 - Consistent Naming Conventions
 - Valid HTML, CSS, Python, and JavaScript
 - Proper handling of edge-cases.
-You should try to break your solution and fix any issues before submitting it.
+You should try to break the website and fix any issues before submitting it.

 #### Deliverables

 - Please send us back a link to a git repo with the completed code challenge.

-- Include a README.md file in your repo with a link to your application deployed on Heroku or Digital Ocean.
+- Include a README.md file in your repo with a link to your application deployed on Heroku or any cloud provider.